ydb-platform/nbs/CONTRIBUTING.md

 ## Other questions

-If you have any questions, please mail us at qkrorlqr@yandex-team.ru.
+If you have any questions, please mail us at thinkingwhat@yandex.ru.